google sheets

 After adding the formula to the barcode column, change the font of the cell to Libre Barcode.

-Creating a barcode in Google Sheets can be complex, but Sourcetable simplifies these tasks.
+Creating a barcode in Google Sheets can be complex and time-consuming, but Sourcetable offers a simpler solution.